 - Business name search: You need to search for a business name that is not in use currently.

-- Name Reservation: Once you have identified business entity name, it is advisable to reserve the name by submitting form NR 52-01 for Temporary Reservation of Business Entity Name.
+- Name Reservation: Once you have identified a business entity name, it is advisable to reserve the name by submitting form NR 52-01 for Temporary Reservation of Business Entity Name.
 The form for reservation of name has to be submitted with the Kansas Office of the Secretary of State and it will be effective for a period of 120 days.

 Choose a Registered Agent

 Whether you form a corporation or an LLC business entity, in order to transact business in the state of Kansas, you will have to maintain a registered agent pursuant to KS Stat § 17-7666 (2012) and KS Stat § 17-4401 through to § 17-4407.
-We are one of the respected registered agents in Kansas and will be responsible towards initiating incorporation in Kansas through processing of your “Articles of Organization”, and “Articles of Incorporation” for domestic entities and “Application for Registration” for foreign business entities.
+We are one of the respected registered agents in Kansas and will be responsible for initiating incorporation in Kansas through processing of your “Articles of Organization”, and “Articles of Incorporation” for domestic entities and “Application for Registration” for foreign business entities.

 Articles of Incorporation and Application for Registration

-You will be required to submit “Articles of Incorporation” if your business is a domestic corporation and a “Application for Registration” if it is a foreign business entity.
-In order to streamline the process of incorporation in Kansas, we can file documents on your behalf through the online process or through expedited process.
+You will be required to submit “Articles of Incorporation” if your business is a domestic corporation and an “Application for Registration” if it is a foreign business entity.
+In order to streamline the process of incorporation in Kansas, we can file documents on your behalf through the online process or through an expedited process.

 Date Stamped Copies